ExCALIBUR-NEPTUNE/nektar-waveequation/README.md

 ```
 By default and unless a `CMAKE_INSTALL_PREFIX` is supplied binaries will appear in `build/dist/bin`.
 If Nektar++ is built with MPI, this will be supported in the `WaveEquationSolver`.

-## Right now it's broken

-There appears to be an instability arising at the periodic boundaries where the derivative should be zero i.e. the periodic boundary in `x` when the dynamics are going like `sin(y - v t)`.
+## Example

-Instead of propagating a sine wave upwards through the box, it does this:
+Here is a sine wave propagating diagonally through a doubly periodic box.

 ![ Alt text](figs/anim.gif)